djinn-ci/djinn/architecture.md

 The server provides two interfaces to interacting with the CI system, a REST API and an HTML web view.
-Through this interface you can submit build manifests, create cron jobs, and hook into external services to automatic builds.
+Through this interface you can submit build manifests, create cron jobs, and hook into external services for automated builds.
 Each build that is created will be submitted onto the queue for processing via the worker.
 Information about the build (artifacts, objects, variables, keys, etc.) are stored in the database upon build creation.